chaseyb/100-days-of-code/log.md

 ### Day 7: October 15, 2020

-Day 7: Today, I continued to learn more #Python.
-I practiced coding String Methods, Booleans, and If Else & Elif statements.
+Day 7: I practiced coding String Methods, Booleans, and If Else & Elif statements in #Python.
 This weekend I plan on adding more functionality to the Snake game I recently created.